Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 ###Developer A - To GitHub ###

-**Now, Bs just wait for a moment and just watch A until told otherwise**
+**Now, Bs just sit back for a moment and watch A until told otherwise**

 **JUST A's**.
 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,
-then click on the icon in the top right corner to create a new repository called `planets`:
+then click on the icon in the top right corner to create a **new repository** called `planets`:

-You can optionally give it a friendly description and prove a README.md which is rendered on the front page of the web interface.

-Not that GitHub will host Public repositories free of charge, but makes a charge for Private ones.
-You generally ensure that you really want to make your code publicly accessible, and that you're not breaching the terms of any license of shared code by making it publicly available.

-**BitBucket** offers free private repositories for teams of up to 5.

 ![Creating a Repository on GitHub (Step 1)](img/github-create-repo-01.png)

+**Name your repository** "planets"
+You can optionally give it a friendly **description** and prove a **README.md** which is rendered on the front page of the web interface.

+GitHub will host **Publicly** accessible repositories **free** of charge, but makes a charge for Private ones.  **BitBucket** offers free private repositories for teams of up to 5.

+You need to ensure that you really want to make your code publicly accessible, you've thought about **licensing**, and that you're not breaching the terms of any license of shared code by making it publicly available.

-Name your repository "planets" and then click "Create Repository":
+and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](img/github-create-repo-02.png)

-We needs that URL from

 **(SLIDE 23 - Remote Repositories #1)**

 ###Connecting the remote repository###

-Our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub doesn't contain any files yet:
+Our **local** repository still contains our earlier work on `mars.txt`, but the **remote** repository on GitHub doesn't contain any files yet:

-The next step is to connect the two repositories.
+The next step is to **connect** the two repositories.

 We do this by making the GitHub repository a [remote](reference.html#remote) for the local repository.
 A **remote** is a repository conected to another in such way that both can be kept in sync exchanging commits.